How Many Cups Of Rice For 10 People? (Cooked And Uncooked)

 uncooked rice has doubles in size after boiling

 The most crucial aspect to consider when measuring rice is that it increases in size after being cooked.
-As such, what may seem a small amount of rice when uncooked can realistically serve as an entire portion for a single adult after it finishes cooking.
+As such, what may seem like a small amount of rice when uncooked can realistically serve as an entire portion for a single adult after it finishes cooking.

 Likewise, each rice type has unique characteristics and must be measured accordingly.
 Some types swell more when cooked than others, making it hard to provide one-size-fits-all measurements without addressing each strain.